-Version Bytes Name Data Type Description 14 4 header uint32 Contains: · fOverwintered flag (bit 31) · version (bits 300) - transaction version.
+Version Bytes Name Data Type Description 14 4 header uint32 Contains: • f0verwintered flag (bit 31) • version (bits 30 0) - transaction version.
 34 4 nVersionGroupId uint32 Version group ID (nonzero).
 14 Varies tx_in_count compactSize Number of transparent inputs.
 14 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin.
 14 Varies tx_out_count compactSize Number of transparent outputs.
 14 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin.
 14 4 lock_time uint32 Unix-epoch UTC time or block height , encoded as in Bitcoin .
 34 4 nExpiryHeight uint32 A block height after which the transaction will expire, or 0 to disable expiry.
 [ZIP-203] 4 8 valueBalanceSapling int64 The net value of Sapling spends minus outputs.
 4 Varies nSpendsSapling compactSize The number of Spend descriptions in vSpendsSapling.
-4 384. nSpendsSapling vSpendsSapling SpendDescriptionV4 [nSpendsSapling] A sequence of Spend descriptions , encoded per §7.3 'Spend Description Encoding and Consensus' on p.
+4 384· nSpendsSapling vSpendsSapling SpendDescriptionV4 [nSpendsSapling] A sequence of Spend descriptions , encoded per §7.3 'Spend Description Encoding and Consensus' on p.
 91. 4 Varies nOutputsSapling compactSize The number of Output descriptions in vOutputsSapling.
 4 948. nOutputsSapling vOutputsSapling OutputDescriptionV4 [nOutputsSapling] A sequence of Output descriptions , encoded per §7.4 'Output Description Encoding and Consensus' on p.
 92. 24 Varies nJoinSplit compactSize The number of JoinSplit descriptions in vJoinSplit.
-23 1802· nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded per §7.2 'JoinSplit Description Encoding and Consensus' on p.90.
-4 1698- nJoinSplit vJoinSplit JSDescriptionGroth16 [nJoinSplit] A sequence of JoinSplit descriptions using Groth16 proofs, encoded per §7.2 'JoinSplit Description Encoding and Consensus' on p.90.
-24 † 32 joinSplitPubKey byte[32] An encoding of a JoinSplitSig public validating key.
+23 1802- nJoinSplit vJoinSplit JSDescriptionBCTV14 [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded per §7.2 ' JoinSplit Description Encoding and Consensus ' on p.
+90. 4 1698- nJoinSplit vJoinSplit JSDescriptionGroth16 [nJoinSplit] A sequence of JoinSplit descriptions using Groth16 proofs, encoded per §7.2 ' JoinSplit Description Encoding and Consensus ' on p.
+90. 24 † 32 joinSplitPubKey byte[32] An encoding of a JoinSplitSig public validating key.
 24† 64 joinSplitSig byte[64] A signature on a prefix of the transaction encoding, validated using joinSplitPubKey as specified in § 4.10 'Non-malleability (Sprout)' on p.
 39. 4 ‡ 64 bindingSigSapling byte[64] A Sapling binding signature on the SIGHASH transaction hash, validated as specified in § 5.4.6.2 'Binding Signature (Sapling)' on p.
 69.

-^{} Version constraints apply to the effective Version, which is equal to min(2, version) when fOverwintered = 0 and to version otherwise.
+\ Version constraints apply to the effectiveVersion, which is equal to min(2, version) when fOverwintered = 0 and to version otherwise.
+The consensus rules later in this section specify constraints on nVersionGroupId depending on effectiveVersion.

-- † The joinSplitPubKey and joinSplitSig fields are present if and only if effectiveVersion ≥ 2 and nJoinSplit > 0. - \ddagger bindingSigSapling is present if and only if effectiveVersion = 4 and nSpendsSapling + nOutputsSapling > 0.
+- † The joinSplitPubKey and joinSplitSig fields are present if and only if effectiveVersion $\geq 2$ and nJoinSplit > 0. - $\ddagger$ bindingSigSapling is present if and only if effectiveVersion = 4 and nSpendsSapling + nOutputsSapling > 0.